Family Medicine Los Angeles Medical Center - Curriculum

 Teaching rounds are preceded by resident work rounds.
 Each Wednesday morning, there is either a lecture provided by the Chief resident or Ultrasound Rounds provided by faculty.
 Interns assigned to the medicine rotation take short admitting call in the Emergency Room.

 Interns cover the medical surgical beds in the hospital overnight during a four-week rotation.
-Second-year residents cover the ICU with an intensivist during a six-week rotation.
+Second-year residents cover the ICU and CCU during a four-week rotation.
 Third-year residents cover the CCU during a four-week rotation.
 Family Medicine covers these overnight calls every fifth night.

 Partial Rotation Listing